 Stagg Jr. was the highly anticipated younger version of Buffalo Trace’s power bourbon George T. Stagg.
 Its age is still above average though, and they share the same recipe and strength, so ‘Junior’ may have an adverse effect of making it seem more approachable.

 This American bourbon has no age statement, although the label says it was aged for nearly a decade.
 We’ve heard it’s slightly over 8 years old.
 Contrary to the yearly senior version, Stagg Jr. will have three to four batches a year.

 Stagg Jr. (67,2%, OB 2013, first batch)

-Good, but it goes downhill.
-The nose is rich and complex, but the palate is a slightly harsh oak infusion with a surprising thinness if you think away the alcohol.
+Rather good, but it goes downhill.
+The nose is pretty rich, but the palate is a harsh oak infusion with a surprising thinness if you think away the alcohol.
 Around $ 50 in the US, or around € 90 if you find a bottle on this side of the ocean.